sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 ***
 **Note:** Column on the left corresponds to the sensor and on the right to the board.
 On the image, the board is place between 10 and 30, with the RST pin connected to row 29, and sensor between 1 and 9, with the CS pin connected to the row 1.
 With this layout, you are able to connect wires next to the corresponding pins on the breadboard.
 Additionally, when counting the - and +  pins, start from the right and count in, as these do not align with the numbers indicated on the board.

+**Note:** The resistor can change a little from one kit to another, e.g. it can be 330 Ohm (orange, orange, brown) or 560 Ohm (green, blue, brown).
+Both will work with success.
 ***

 | Start                   | End                    | Cable Color   |